tweag/capability/README.md

 # capability: effects, extensionally

+This library defines a set of standard, reusable capability type classes, such as `HasReader` and `HasState`, which provide the standard reader and state monad interface.
+These type classes are parameterized by a name (aka tag), which makes it possible to combine multiple versions of the same capability, e.g. `twoStates :: (HasState "a" Int m, HasState "b" Int m) => m ()`.

-This package defines strategies to generate implementations of capabilities using the `DerivingVia` language extension added in GHC 8.6.
+Furthermore, this library provides newtypes to derive instances of these capability type-classes in deriving-via clauses using the `DerivingVia` language extension introduced in GHC 8.6.

 This package is not available on Hackage, yet, as some of its dependencies have not been updated to GHC 8.6, yet.